 Apache Hadoop Map Reduce

-- Use the Map Reduce compute context only if you encounter an insurmountable problem with the Spark compute context since it is generally slower.
+- Use the Map Reduce compute context only if you come across an insurmountable problem with the Spark compute context since it's generally slower.

 Inline help on rxSetComputeContext